vaib-dev/Courses/4-software-engineering/1-introduction.md

 4. Paradigms : Paradigms reffer to particular approaches or philosipphies for building software .
 For example object oriented paradigm .

 ## Summary
-In this chapter we will look at the basics of software engineering .We will start with how a program is different from a software .
-Then we will head towards the software crisis .
-In software crisis we will learn its causes , characteristics .
-At last we will learn about the elments of software engineering .
+In this chapter, we had a look at the basics of software engineering.
+We started with how a program is different from software.
+Then we headed towards the software crisis where we learned its causes, characteristics.
+At last, we quickly went over the elements of software engineering.

 In the next chapter we will learn about Software Development Process Models .